About the Historic B.N. Morris

 The Type 1 canoes have short decks and spruce inside rails and mahogany outside rails, decks, and seat frames.
 All the seats are hand-caned.
 To aid in lifting the canoe and for tying the boat down, small mahogany hand thwarts are added just aft of the decks.
 The seats can be arranged for tandem or solo paddlers.

-The Type 3 model, like the 17-foot Morris model, is finished off with extended mahogany decks, a floor rack, an oak keel, and outside stems.
+The Type 3 model is similar to the 17-foot Morris model, Type 3.
+It is finished off with extended mahogany decks and coamings, both inside and outsider rails are mahogany, a mahogany floor rack, an oak keel, outside stems and a choice of two tone paint.